A tantalizing clue to why omicron is spreading so quickly

 Chan and his colleagues also ran the experiments with lung tissue.
 Interestingly, inside that tissue, omicron was less efficient at infecting cells than delta or the original version of the virus.

-"The infection is more focused on the bronchia than the lungs and very fast," writes Marc Veldhoen on Twitter.
+"The infection is more focused on the bronchia than the lungs and very fast," wrote Marc Veldhoen on Twitter.
 He's an immunologist at the University of Lisbon.

 "More infectious than delta is not good, particularly if you do not have immunity!"
 Vedlhoen adds.
 "Without fast immunity, the virus can quickly disseminate from the bronchia to the lungs and other organs and do some serious damage!"

-Scientists need to measure the viral loads inside people's respiratory tract, adds Garcia-Beltran.
+Scientists need to measure the viral loads inside people's respiratory tracts, adds Garcia-Beltran.
 With delta, people have, on average, 1,000 times more virus particles in their respiratory tracts than with the original variants.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.